Student-Initiated Grievance on Grading and Other Forms of Evaluation by Faculty

 The URC consists of an appointed member of the Student Life and Academic Atmosphere Committee (SLAAC), who will chair the hearing, two teaching faculty members, and two students.
 Faculty and student members are chosen by an academic dean from a pool of volunteers identified by SLAAC.
 The dean observes and records the hearing, but does not participate in committee deliberations.

 The membership of this committee is made known to parties involved prior to a hearing.
 Student, faculty and administrative alternates are also designated for the committee.
 Either party can ask the dean to replace a committee member because of bias or conflict of interest.
 The dean shall decide if there are sufficient grounds to honor this request.
 If a committee member is unable to attend the hearing, or if a member is excluded because of potential bias or conflict of interest, an alternate will be asked to serve.

 - The decision reached by the URC is final.
 Appeals of the committee's decision, on procedural grounds only, may be made to the vice president of academic affairs.

 - Further information, including details about the hearing procedures, is available in the Office of Academic Life.
 Hearing procedures are established and periodically reviewed by SLAAC in consultation with the vice president for academic affairs.

-- A student who has a grievance should talk to the faculty member as soon as possible after the disputed grade has been given, and no later than the last week of the first full semester following the disputed evaluation.
+- A student who has a grievance should talk to the faculty member as soon as possible after the disputed grade has been given, and no later than the last week of the first full primary term following the disputed evaluation.

-- The student must present an unresolved grievance to the department chair or dean within the first full semester following the disputed evaluation.
+- The student must present an unresolved grievance to the department chair or dean within the first full primary term following the disputed evaluation.

 - Appeals of the departmental decision to the URC by either the student or faculty member must be made within two weeks of receiving a written decision from the department chair.